farisachugthai/ipython/docs/source/exception_handling.rst

 Normally, IPython sets `sys.excepthook` to a CrashHandler instance, so if any app directly invokes `sys.excepthook`, it will look to the user like IPython crashed.
-In order to work around this, we can disable the CrashHandler and replace it with this excepthook instead, which prints a regular traceback using our InteractiveTB.
+In order to work around this, we can disable the CrashHandler and replace it with this `sys.excepthook` instead, which prints a regular traceback using our `InteractiveTB`.
 In this fashion, apps which call `sys.excepthook` will generate a regular-looking exception from IPython, and the CrashHandler will only be triggered by real IPython crashes.